 A well-designed estate plan ensures your wealth reaches the right people, at the right time, with the least amount lost to taxes, probate, and delays.
-Life insurance is one of the most powerful tools available.
+Life insurance is at the centre of every effective plan.

 Many Canadians spend decades building wealth — a home, investments, a business, RRSPs — without a clear plan for how it transfers to the next generation.
-Without proper planning, a significant portion can be lost to taxes, probate fees, legal delays, and family disputes.
+Without proper planning, a significant portion can be lost to taxes, probate fees, and legal delays.

 When an RRSP or RRIF owner passes away without a surviving spouse, the entire balance is treated as taxable income in the year of death.
 On a $500,000 RRSP, this could mean a tax bill exceeding $200,000 — payable immediately before any distribution to heirs.